Sascha-Peter/simple-shop/README.md

 [![Circle CI](https://circleci.com/gh/Sascha-Peter/simple-shop.svg?style=svg)](https://circleci.com/gh/Sascha-Peter/simple-shop)

-This project is aimed to be a small coding excercise implementing a simple shop front with products, categories and a simple cart integration whilst showing the coding ability.
+This project is a sample coding exercise implementing a simple shop front with products, categories and shopping cart integration.

 Finished all-in-one solutions like Django-Oscar or Cartridge for Mezzanine have been avoided on purpose although they would have covered everything and